Newport city centre: Description

 On Upper Dock Street is the Chartist Tower, a 15-storey office block, built in 1966 and the tallest building in Newport.
 It features a secure underground car park.
 Radio transmitters and mobile phone masts are situated on the roof.
 During the 2014 NATO summit a security forces command and control team was housed temporarily in the building, with the top floor and roof being used as an observation post.
-In 2017 the building was sold as party of a £6.5M deal and is planned to be developed into a 163-bed Mercure hotel.
+In 2017 the building was sold as party of a £6.5M deal and has now been developed into a 163-bed Mercure hotel.

 From Bridge Street, the two roads of High Street and Cambrian Road run in parallel towards Newport railway station.
 Joining the two roads is the covered Victorian Newport Arcade.
 At the western end of the arcade is the Cambrian Centre which is being redeveloped.
 To the east of High Street is Newport Market, a Grade II-listed building.

 Kingsway/Usk Way is a boulevard on the west bank of the River Usk linking Newport Castle the Riverfront Theatre and the University of South Wales to the western ends of City Bridge and Newport Transporter Bridge.
 The city centre is currently being expanded to include areas on the east bank.
 The area between Newport Bridge and George Street Bridge is included in the Newport Unlimited master plan as a new high-density combined commercial and residential area, joined to the west bank by Newport City footbridge.
 The plan shows a strong urban form along the riverfront, emphasised with tall landmark buildings.